InclineDigital/www.incline.digital/index.md

 ### Web and App Development

 Our team builds beautiful, compelling experiences across web, mobile, and desktop.
-We can create new apps from scratch or take over maintence of existing ones.
+We can create new apps from scratch or take over maintenance of existing ones.

+### Technologies

+We can work with whatever you throw at us, but some of our favorites are Node.js, React, Ruby on Rails, Arduino, Python, Rust, and Swift.

+Incline is very supportive of Open Source - for example, if you run anything on Node.js, you're already running some our code.
+You're welcome  ;)

 ## Why Incline?